The Effects of Adding Reachability Predicates in Quantifier-Free Separation Logic: Decision Procedures in for and Variants

-We now state the key intermediate result of the section that can be viewed as a distributivity lemma.
+Now, we state the key intermediate result of the section that can be viewed as a distributivity lemma.
 The expressive power of the test formulae allows us to mimic the separation between two equivalent memory states with respect to the relation $\approx^q_\alpha$.
-Separating conjunctions can therefore be eliminated from the logic in favour of test formulae, which is essential in the proof of Theorem~\ref{theorem-quantifier-elimination}(I),
+Separating conjunction can therefore be eliminated from the logic in favour of test formulae, which is essential in the proof of Theorem~\ref{theo:test_sl_equiv}.

 \begin{lemma} Let $q,\alpha,\alpha_1,\alpha_2 \geq 1$ with $\alpha = \alpha_1 + \alpha_2$ and $\pair{\astore}{\aheap}$, $\pair{\astore'}{\aheap'}$ be memory states such that $\pair{\astore}{\aheap} \approx^q_\alpha \pair{\astore'}{\aheap'}$.
 For all heaps $\aheap_1$, $\aheap_2$ such that $\aheap = \aheap_1 + \aheap_2$, there are heaps $\aheap'_1$, $\aheap'_2$ such that $\aheap' = \aheap'_1 + \aheap'_2$, $\pair{\astore}{\aheap_1} \approx^q_{\alpha_1} \pair{\astore'}{\aheap'_1}$ and $\pair{\astore}{\aheap_2} \approx^q_{\alpha_2} \pair{\astore'}{\aheap'_2}$. \end{lemma}